LambdaTest/documentation/docs/hyperexecute-job-reports.md

 ## JUnit XML Report
 The [JUnit XML Report](/support/docs/junit-xml-report/) provides a summary of test results conducted on [Date and Time].
 The tests are organized into multiple test suites, with detailed information on execution time, status, and individual test cases.

+## Karate Report
+[Karate Reports](/support/docs/karate-report/) provide a comprehensive overview of your test execution results, offering detailed insights into test performance, coverage, and failures.
+With visually appealing and interactive HTML reports, you can quickly analyze test outcomes, debug issues, and share results across teams.
+These reports are seamlessly integrated into Karate's powerful testing framework, ensuring clarity and efficiency in your test automation journey.